A kerfuffle in the corner leads to marriage for these central N.L. seniors | CBC News

 So what's the key to finding love when retired?

 "It doesn't matter how old you are," Faulkner said.
-"As long as you get your faculties and you love each other, that's all that matters, really."
+"As long as you got your faculties and you love each other, that's all that matters, really."

 Paddock agrees.